Strawberry Spinach Salad

 I was intrigued with the idea of dill in a salad with spinach, and I also loved the sound of the slightly-sweet dressing that had a touch of dry mustard and onion powder.
 Robin told me she loved the salad, and absolutely, so did I!
 Thanks Robin, for a recipe that’s a definite keeper.

-I used my favorite sweetener of course, to make this salad lower in sugar.
+I used my favorite sweetener of course, to make this strawberry spinach salad lower in sugar.
 And if you don’t like dill, or don’t have any fresh dill in your garden I think this salad would also be delicious with sweet basil!
 This is a lovely salad for a special occasion; hope you enjoy!